Chinese Study Explores the Advantages of Carbon Fiber Reinforced PEEK With Intamsys

 The results of this study once again show us that the future of 3D printing will certainly include a number of material combinations.
 There are numerous potential combinations of different plastics, metals and many more, offering diverse applications on a number of fields.
 What do you think of studies like this one?

 If you wish to learn more above this study, click HERE.

-Do you see CF-PEEK and other material combinations becoming the norm in the future of 3D printing?
+Do you see carbon fiber PEEK and other material combinations becoming the norm in the future of 3D printing?
 Let us know in a comment below or on our Facebook and Twitter pages!
 Sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!